 September-October: Manage Your Troop During the Season

 Now’s the time to support and cheer on your girls as they sell!
 On Go-Day (September 28), girls can begin taking snack orders using their snack order card and participate in online snacks and magazines orders.
-Support your troop by ensuring all girls are following sales dates and helping girls set up their online account through M2OS—the system for managing Snacks & Magazine online sales.
+Support your troop by ensuring all girls are following program dates and helping girls set up their online account through M2OS—the system for managing Snacks & Magazine online sales.

 October–November: Wrap-Up After the Season